basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 network links.
 This scheme of replicating across multiple datacenters allows us to handle entire data center failures without a data outage.

-# Read repair, mentioned above, is the simplest form of anti-entropy.
-But it is passive, not active
-# as this section describes.
+>[Multi Datacenter Replication](/riak/kv/2.1.4/using/reference/v3-multi-datacenter/architecture/) is implemented in the commercial extension to Riak, called [Riak Enterprise Edition](http://basho.com/products/riak-kv/).

-<h2>4.7 Handling permanent failures: Replica synchronization</h2>
+### 4.7 Handling permanent failures: Replica synchronization

 Hinted handoff works best if the system membership churn is low and node failures are transient.
 There are scenarios under which hinted replicas become unavailable before they can be returned to the original replica node.
 To handle this and other threats to durability, Dynamo implements an anti-entropy (replica synchronization) protocol to keep the replicas synchronized.

-# Riak has implemented a Merkel-Tree based Active Anti-Entropy (*AAE*) as of version 1.3.
-# Older versions provide only read repair.
+>Read repair, mentioned above, is the simplest form of anti-entropy.
+But it is passive, not active as this section describes.

 To detect the inconsistencies between replicas faster and to minimize the amount of transferred data, Dynamo uses Merkle trees [13].
 A Merkle tree is a hash tree where leaves are hashes of the values of